 There are several methods of reusing fragments.

-Procedure 28.
+Procedure 33.
 Method 1

 Make sure that the element to be reused is well identified (To identify). |

-In the target document, click at the top right in the header to select a file containing reusable content.
+in the upper-right corner of the editing area to select a file containing reusable content.

 It is possible to filter files thanks to tags.
 The drop-down menu Display allows showing name or label of files. |